 The Great Smoky Mountains

 Post-eclipse traffic wasn’t as bad as it could have been, but still, it took about three times as long as it normally would to get from Lebanon to Pigeon Forge.
 I don’t think any amount of traffic could’ve dampened our spirits after experiencing totality.
-We checked into the Microtel Inn & Suites in Pigeon Forge and promptly passed out!
+We checked into our hotel and promptly passed out!

 The next day, we made our way into Great Smoky Mountains National Park for a day of exploring.
 We had high hopes for many waterfalls, a few easy hikes and a whole lot of candy consumption, and we were not disappointed.